Emory University

 Queen’s University

-Introductory Econometrics (3rd-year undergraduate) – Fall 2016
+Introductory Econometrics (Undergraduate) – Fall 2016

 Estimation and inference in multivariate econometric models.
 Emphasizes understanding of methods and their properties, as distinct from their formal theoretical development.
 Practical tools for preparing and analyzing data with appropriate models are taught using econometric software.